 - Development: Policies and programmes harness the potential of women and men migrant workers to contribute to economic and social development and

 - Mobility: Labour mobility systems are gender-responsive and increase the efficiency of labour markets in the ASEAN region.

 Labour migrationThere are approximately 540,000 Vietnamese migrant workers currently overseas.
 Most are young men and women from rural areas who obtain low-skilled employment abroad in the manufacturing, construction, fishing, agriculture, domestic work and service industries.
-A total of 118,859 workers went abroad through formal channels in 2018, including 35 per cent women migrants (Department of Overseas Labour, Ministry of Labour, Invalids and Social Affairs, 2019).
+A total of 142,860 workers went abroad through formal channels in 2018, including 35 per cent women migrants (Department of Overseas Labour, Ministry of Labour, Invalids and Social Affairs, 2019).

 Migrant workers make a significant contribution to the economic development of Viet Nam through remittances, providing a major source of foreign exchange income.
-In 2016, the World Bank estimated that approximately US$11.9 billion was sent home by Vietnamese migrants.
+In 2017, the World Bank estimated that approximately US$13.8 billion was sent home by Vietnamese migrants.
 This figure constitutes over six per cent of Viet Nam’s GDP, placing the economic importance of its remittances second only to the Philippines within Southeast Asia (World Bank, 2018).